 For inquiries regarding whether Pepperdine provides particular software, adaptive technology, or other pieces of equipment, please make your inquiry as specific as possible.
 The OSA will let you know whether such items are available from the University.

 Students who have, or would like to have, a service or emotional support animal, are asked to register with this office and review the University Policy for Animals on Campus.
 Please also review the Service Animal, Emotional Support Animal, and Pets on Campus page.

-Students should activate accommodations on the Semester Request each term as soon as possible.
+Students should activate accommodations by completing a Semester Request prior to or as early in the term as possible.